Five on the Black Hand Side

-Five on the Black Hand Side is a 1973 African American comedy film based on the 1969 play of the same name by Charlie L. Russell.
-It was shot in Los Angeles, California.
+Five on the Black Hand Side is a 1973 African-American comedy film based on the 1969 play of the same name by Charlie L. Russell.
+It was shot in Downtown Los Angeles, California.
 Leonard Jackson appeared as John Henry Brooks.
 He was cast in Steven Spielberg's The Color Purple fifteen years later.

 Five on the Black Hand Side was conceived as "an antidote" to the "blaxploitation" films of the era.
-The film's tagline was "You've been coffy-tized, blacula-rized and super-flied - but now you're gonna be glorified, unified and filled-with-pride... when you see Five on the Black Hand Side."
+The film's tagline was: "You've been coffy-tized, blacula-rized and super-flied – but now you're gonna be glorified, unified and filled-with-pride... when you see Five on the Black Hand Side."

 Plot

 During the weekend of her daughter's wedding, Mrs. Gladys Ann Brooks, a meek wife (played by Clarice Taylor) and her three children—Gideon Brooks (Glynn Turman), Booker T. Washington-Brooks (D'Urville Martin), and Gail Brooks (Bonnie Banfield)—finally decide to stand up to their overbearing husband and father Mr. John Henry Brooks Jr. (Leonard Jackson) who displays retrogressive behavior.

 Mrs. Brooks is tired of everybody treating her "like an old couch" and decides to leave her husband if he does not change his abusive behavior.
 Mr. Brooks controls every moment of his wife's life.
 Unlike his children, he considers himself "American" not "African".
 He does not agree with the fact that his daughter Gail is having an African themed wedding.
 His younger son Gideon does not talk to him and refuses to stay in the same room with his father.
 Gideon camps on the roof, instead, where he practices martial arts (by that time an important element of the Black Power movement).
 Mrs. Brooks joins her son on the roof in a civil rights movement after invading her husband's barbershop, where women are not allowed, where she hands Mr. Brooks a list of demands.
 She, for example, requires him to call her by her first name "Gladys", while Mr. Brooks insists on calling her Mrs. Brooks.
 Mr. Brooks finally changes his behavior and all the family members gather at Gail's and her new husband Marvin's "African" wedding.